Book Now

 1. Break Tasks into Manageable Chunks

 Large projects can feel insurmountable, so break them down into smaller, more manageable tasks.
 Instead of "organize the entire kitchen," start with "declutter the utensil drawer."
 This makes the task less daunting and gives you a quick win to boost your motivation.
-If breaking down tasks feels overwhelming, try using sites like goblin.tools to help break tasks down for you.
+If breaking down tasks feels overwhelming, try using sites like Goblin.tools to help break tasks down for you.

 2. Use Timers and Set Limits